fadhill-taariq/BusinessEssayWebsite/README.md

 # BusinessEssayWebsite

-Website created using Django that displays an essay for my Business History module.
+Website created using Django that displays an essay for my Business History module in different pages.

 To use: